MoxAlehin/TierList/README.md

 # Tier List

-This plugin allows you to render nested numbered lists as visual Tier Lists, providing an intuitive way to organize, rank, and display items using customizable tiers.
+This plugin allows you to render nested lists as visual Tier Lists, providing an intuitive way to organize, rank, and display items using customizable tiers.

 ![Games Example](Images/TierList_Example_Games.jpg)

 One of the core features of the plugin is the ability to render lists with both internal and external images, any markdown text, or covers linked via a file's frontmatter.
 You can specify an image for a file in the frontmatter using the `Image` key, which will serve as a visual cover for that file in the tier list.

-Additionally, you can navigate back to the original note from its visual representation in the Tier List by using **Ctrl + Left Click** on the file’s cover image or text.

 ![Source](Images/TierList_Source.jpg)